juiceinc/recipe/docs/api.rst

 .. module:: recipe

-This part of the documentation covers all the interfaces of Tablib.
-For parts where Tablib depends on external libraries, we document the most important right here and provide links to the canonical documentation.
+This part of the documentation covers all the interfaces of Recipe.

 --------------